 Eligibility:

-- Must be a veteran or service member who cannot work due to a service-connected disability
+- Must be a veteran or service member who can’t work due to a service-related disability

 - Must require adaptations for independence at home or in the community

-These funds are designed to improve independence and accessibility at home, though home adaptations must be approved for funding.
+These funds are designed to improve independence and accessibility at home, although home adaptations must be approved for funding.

 Local Resources For Disabled Homeowners

 In addition to federal resources, local and state departments also provide aid for disabled homeowners.
-These benefits may include buying assistance, grants for renovations or health and safety improvements.
+These benefits may include buying assistance, grants for renovations, and health and safety improvements.

 To find resources in your area, explore: